minac/curiousellie.com/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Ellie is a curious elephant.
 One that really likes to learn and keep exploring the ever changing technology around IT Infrastructure and DevOps.
-Curious Ellie is the company that Miguel David uses to do IT consultancy, focussing mainly on startups and small companies.</p>
+Curious Ellie is the brainchild of Miguel David, who is the lead consultant of the company, with expertise on bespoke solutions for startups and small companies.</p>

 <h2>Skills</h2>